gpeel/ng16-todo/READMEs/Readme-01-crud-YOUR-JOB.md

 when clicking on the button with an X on the same line than the task, the task should be removed from the list.

+## 6. Add a Todo

-6. Add a Task when clicking enter when focused on the \<input>
+Add a Todo when clicking typing text into the form.input + click enter or click on the Add button

-   Do not add task with if the lable is empty.
+- Do not add task with if the label is empty

-   Clear the input value after the add.
+- Clear the input value after the add.

-   You have different solutions to instrument the \<input>, one of them is adding a ngModel to the input.
-If you use ngModel, use the standalone version to make the test pass (unresolved angular bug), which means add [ngModelOptions] ="{standalone : true}" in the input.
+- You have different solutions to instrument the Add with the \<input>, one of them is adding a [(ngModel)] to the input.
+Or a better more robust api with a FormControl. or you can use a template variable on the input (#myInput) and extract the value.
+You also will have to captue (keyup.enter) on the input to trigger the add.
+And a (click) on the Add button.

-   Most of the time when using ngModel we prefer the other solution which is to add name="theNameOfTheProp" on each
-   \<input>   and it works (both in tests and app).

-   You could try with "name" to see that the solution is functionnal, it is just my tricky async test which does not work in that particuliar case.
-If you understand why tell me !
+- if you capture (ngSubmit) on the form, you will have to add a type="submit" on the button to make it work.
+And that way you it's easier to capture only one (ngSubmit) event (instead of capture (keyup.enter) on the input and (click) on the button

 7. Toggle all tasks complete state (true/false) when clicking on the top chevron